Markout 0.22.0

 dotnet run samples/GitHubRepo/GitHubRepo.cs -- dotnet/runtime --format markdown # Markdown

-dotnet run samples/GitHubRepo/GitHubRepo.cs -- dotnet/runtime --format oneline # Compact table
+dotnet run samples/GitHubRepo/GitHubRepo.cs -- dotnet/runtime --format table # Compact table

 Markdown output for dotnet/runtime: